zlatinb/muwire/doc/wire-protocol.md

 #### "Search"

 Sent by a leaf when performing a search.
-Contains the reply-to b64 destination for I2P datagrams.
+Contains the reply-to b64 destination for signed I2P datagrams.

 ```
 {